Antollo/Easypt2/docs/Function.classPrototype.call.md

 ### Description:

-Calls function with first argument as caller and passes following to this function.
+Calls function with the first argument as caller and passes following to this function.

 #### Example: